Skip to content

 Backtrack(state, choices, res);

-// Retreat: undo the choice, revert to the previous state
+// Backtrack: undo the choice and restore to the previous state

 UndoChoice(state, choice);